yktoo/yktoo.com/content/blog/0215/index.en.md

 Another part of the exhibition, equally repelling, was a broad collection of medical tools and equipment from the first half of the XX century.
 This is, for example, a device that was used to "treat" mental disorders by applying alternating currents of various frequency and amplitude to the patient's head:
 ![](img:1.bp.blogspot.com/-0NWe8NASiH4/UtrFP7eN0ZI/AAAAAAAAbyE/XdpA8skYkRQ/s1600/dsc02927.picasaweb.jpg:a)

 But one of the films, "Letter on the Blind, for the Use of Those Who See", I found interesting.
 It was about an experiment where several blind people wound touch a live elephant by turns.
 They touched its skin, legs, ears, trunk and described what they felt: it's as big as a house, its legs feel like car tyres and the trunk reminds of a coat sleeve.
-Based on those descriptions the artist created a "tactile elephant model", which he called //Beulah//, with legs made of tyres, muzzle of a coat, two hat ears and even a couple of playful buttons for the eyes:
+Based on those descriptions the artist created a "tactile elephant model", which he called {{< fl "Beulah" >}}, with legs made of tyres, muzzle of a coat, two hat ears and even a couple of playful buttons for the eyes:
 ![](img:1.bp.blogspot.com/-2ZqYcqiz96Y/UtWFiZc_2aI/AAAAAAAAbwk/3_zcrj0-9V4/s1600/dsc02924.picasaweb.jpg:a)

-At the end of our excursion through pearls of the contemporary art we visited an installation //Ecce Homo / le Poseur// by the American //Jordan Wolfson//.
+At the end of our excursion through pearls of the contemporary art we visited an installation {{< fl "Ecce Homo / le Poseur" >}} by the American {{< fl "Jordan Wolfson" >}}.
 It was a series of almost empty rooms before entering which one had to take their shoes off.
 A big screen in one of the rooms was showing marching Coca-Cola bottles, rotating as if it was trying to tell us something.

 I'm far from being convinced about the value this kind of art delivers.
 And what I can derive from the number of visitors that day is that Belgians were not convinced either, or maybe it was just a wrong timing.
 Or it must be something really special and not meant for an average human.
 In any case, we felt relieved when we left the building of S.M.A.K.